andrugo/RCoVaRCopula/README.md

-# CoVaR value evaluting at quantile CoVaR and quantile VaR.
+# CoVaR value evaluating at quantile CoVaR and quantile VaR.

 # Description
 Calculate the conditional quantile or CoVaR with different type of Copula and marginal distribution.
 In this package several bivariate copula families are included for bivariate analysis.